 How to Grow and Care

-The Agave Cactus is a reasonably easy and tolerant plant, and should grow well given the basic guidelines for growing cacti and other succulents.
-However, this is a desert species, which is adapted to arid conditions, and seems to benefit from intense solar radiation.
-It should always be moved to a position outside during the warmer months of spring through early fall to benefit from exposure to direct sunlight, and the increased temperatures of summer.
+Agave Cactus is reasonably easy and tolerant and should grow well, given the basic guidelines for growing cacti and other succulents.
+However, this desert species adapted to arid conditions seem to benefit from intense solar radiation.
+Therefore, it should always be moved to a position outside during the warmer months of spring through early fall to benefit from exposure to direct sunlight and summer's increased temperatures.